pierogis/pierogis/docs/menu.rst

 Pixel coordinates within the rectangle but without the input image will be ignored.

-See :py:class:`~pyrogis.ingredients.crop.Crop`
-documentation for a table of examples and their generated rectangles' bottom left and top right coordinates.

 ============ ========================================================= ========= ====================
 arg          description                                               default   valid